 Absolutely!
 Just substitute the anchovies for capers (for 4 anchovies, you will want 2 teaspoons capers).

-You could try replacing the skyr with a neutral plant-based yogurt.
-But you can just as easily use the full avocado, and thin out the dressing with a bit more water.
+You can replace the skyr with a neutral plant-based yogurt.
+But you can just as easily use the full avocado and thin out the dressing with a bit more water.

 I've made this dressing successfully in a single serving blender.
-The key is to use a smaller blender cup so that the herbs and garlic get chopped up finely.
+For best results, use a smaller blender cup so that the herbs and garlic get chopped up finely.

 For even more cozy recipes, be sure to subscribe to my newsletter.